faciam-dev/gcfm/sdk/README.md

     // nil, operations fall back to the default target.
     TargetResolver TargetResolver

+    // TargetResolverV2 returns either a direct key or a query.
+When both
+    // V1 and V2 are provided, V2 takes precedence.
+    TargetResolverV2 TargetResolverV2

+    // DefaultStrategy determines how to choose among multiple candidates
+    // returned by a query.
+The zero value means SelectFirst.
+    DefaultStrategy SelectionStrategy

+    // DefaultPreferLabel is used when DefaultStrategy is SelectPreferLabel
+    // and no hint is supplied.
+    DefaultPreferLabel string

     // Connector creates new DB connections.
 When nil, a default
     // implementation based on sql.Open and PingContext is used.
     Connector Connector